tetracube-red/tms-cli/README.md

 For each kind of operation the CLI ha a proper command:
 * 🟢 install - build in progress
 * 🟦 create house - to do
-* 🟦 create user - to do
+* 🟢 create user - build in progress

 ## How to use the CLI